bbchung/clighter8/README.md

 ## FAQ

 #### Clighter8 doesn't work?
 Check the Requirements and Installation, and check if a valid libclang path is given.

-#### Rename() function is an experimental function?
+#### ClRename() function is an experimental function?
 Due to the many restrictions, it's hard to do rename-refactor.
 Clighter8 only searches opened buffers in Vim to do renaming and it can't guarantee the correctness.

 #### How to set compile args?
 Clighter8 sets the compile args for each file with (g:clighter8_global_compile_args + "compilation database").
 Compile args will affect the correctness of highlight and rename-refactor.

 ## LICENSE